 All children are expected to arrive and leave the school grounds dressed in full school uniform (not PE Gear) including correct shoes.

 The school must be notified of every absence from school.
 A phone call, note and now there is a Parent teacher app, the Parent teacher app is and easy way to look at the school calendar and report student absences.

 To download the App, please search the play store or app store for the PARENT TEACHER CALENDAR APP.
 This is free to download.
 Ensure that if asked, you accept notifications. ( This enables the "Push" notification feature).
 You will be asked to select an area (Waikato) and then select our school.
 Remember, if using the app to report an absence you are required by law to also provide a reason for the absence, please report on the morning of the absence, that is all that is required.
 No child is to leave the school grounds at any time during school hours without permission.
 If parents need to collect their children during school hours it is important to inform the office, class or duty teacher.

 The wearing of our school uniform is compulsory and is as follows:

-Summer - checked pinafore, short sleeved polo shirt, brown roman sandals, sweatshirt or polar fleece with school logo and royal-blue sunhat (compulsory).
+Summer - checked pinafore, short sleeved polo shirt, black roman sandals, polar fleece with school logo and royal-blue sunhat (compulsory).

-Winter - checked pinafore, long sleeved white polo shirt or white skivvy, white ankle socks or navy tights, standard black lace up shoes, sweatshirt or polar fleece with school logo.
+Winter - checked pinafore, long sleeved white polo shirt or white skivvy, black knee length socks or navy tights, standard black lace up shoes and polar fleece with school logo.

-Winter - grey long sleeved polo shirt, grey shorts, grey knee length socks, standard black lace up shoes, sweatshirt or polar fleece with school logo.
+Winter - grey long sleeved polo shirt, grey shorts, grey knee length socks, standard black lace up shoes and polar fleece with school logo.